sebastianden/aws_lambda_sklearn/README.md

 Good job!
 You did it!
 You deployed your own Machine Learning model in the cloud and managed to make it communicate with the world.
 The best part is: AWS is doing all the computing for you and will ensure that your model has a high availability and scales with your application!

-## Appendix: Memory and Timeout settings
+## Appendix 1: Memory and Timeout settings

 We haven't touched upon this topic before as AWS took care of it automatically and it wasn't a big issue.
 However, once you want to serve more complex, computationally heavy models, the CPU and timeout settings could become a bottleneck or even lead to a failure if not configured correctly.
 When we set up our Lambda function it was configured with the default parameters for CPU Memory (128 MB) and Timeout (3 seconds).
 This is good enough for our simple model and still guarantees a response in a reasonable amount of time.
 <div align="center">